SK aircraft carrier will be 50,000+ tons

 Their enemy is China.
 In the event of war between US and China, both Korea and Japan will join in the war.
 In fact, just last week, the Korean president went to Japan for the first time in two decades to settle some issues regarding compensation for the supposed "forced labor" during the Empire days (the Korean side backed down)

-• 6 days ago
+• 1 year ago

 Anonymous

 Lmfao, South Korea yes, Japan not so much, and just last week?
-The SK president is in Japan now being treated as a Japanese emperor, he literally said who gives a fuck about the past where nobody alive even lived through it, and told the entire region that SK with Japan's support can dominate asia and maintain the rules based (anglosphere) world order
+The SK president is in Japan now being treated as a Japanese emperor, he literally said who gives a frick about the past where nobody alive even lived through it, and told the entire region that SK with Japan's support can dominate asia and maintain the rules based (anglosphere) world order

-• 5 days ago
+• 1 year ago

 Anonymous